Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 ## Connector Configurations

-In the [`connector`](connector/) folder, we found the configuration files needed to configure Lightstreamer Kafka Connector:
+In the [`connector`](connector/) folder, we found the configuration files needed to configure Kafka Connector:
 - `adapters.xml`: in this file, parameters are essentially configured for the connector to consume messages from Kafka, and the mapping between Kafka cluster topics and Lightstreamer items that the client will subscribe to is defined.
 In the specific case of this demo, message serialization occurs via JSON objects, and therefore, the mapping of fields from the received JSON object to the Lightstreamer item fields to be sent to clients is also defined.
 In particular, the section defining the field mapping is this one:
   ```xml
     <data_provider name="AirpotDemo">